shahidost/VTKEL/README.md

 ### Contact
-If you have any query regarding VTKL or codes or want to contribute to VTKL dataset or VTKEL task contact on *shahidost[at]gmail.com*.
+If you have any query regarding VTKL, code, want to contribute to VTKL dataset, or VTKEL task contact on *shahidost[at]gmail.com*.